atskae/computer-graphics/scratch-a-pixel/notes/02-geometry/05-matrices-part-2/README.md

 # [Matrices Part 2](https://www.scratchapixel.com/lessons/mathematics-physics-for-computer-graphics/geometry/how-does-matrix-work-part-2)

 ## Relationship Between Matrices and Coordinate Systems
-Each row in a rotation matrix defines the positive direction of the axis.
-The first row corresponds to the x-axis, the second row corresponds to the y-axis, and the third row corresponds to the z-axis.
+Each row in a rotation matrix defines the *vector* that describes axis itself, with its direction in the positive direction).
+The vector in the first row corresponds to the x-axis, the second row corresponds to the y-axis, and the third row corresponds to the z-axis.

 If we plug in `theta=0` into the matrix that rotates around the z-axis, `R_z`, we can see that each row describe a point in the coordinate system which indicates the positive direction of the axis:

 ![Each row describes the axis direction](images/rotate-around-z-0.png)

-When we apply a rotation to `R_z`, the axes also rotate around the z-axis, and the matrix entries are redefined as such.
+When we apply a rotation to `R_z`, the axes (which are vectors) also rotate around the z-axis, and the matrix entries are redefined as such.

 For example, if we rotated 90 degrees (`pi/2`) counterclockwise, the axes also rotate 90 degrees: